sanjaynaikwadi/scripts/README.md

-# scripts
+# Scripts

-A handful scripts for sysops guys
+- A handful collection of scripts for sysops guys